Sports-Club-Management-Platform/microsite/docs/User Stories/Definition of Done.md

 ## Our Definition

 - **Developed:** The functionality expected of the story has been fully developed.
-- **Tested:** Successfully passes the implemented tests without errors.
+- **Tested:** Successfully passes the implemented tests without errors: Unit Tests.
 - **Documented:** Ensure that the functionality is well-documented.
 - **Acceptance Criteria Met:** Ensure that all acceptance criteria specified in the user story are satisfied.
 - **Quality Gate Clearance:** Verify that the product increment meets all predefined quality standards and pass the quality gate.